kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 ### Goals

-- Even spreading is calculated among pods instead of apps API (such as Deployment, ReplicaSet).
+- Pod Topology Spread Constraints is calculated among pods instead of apps API (such as Deployment, ReplicaSet).
-- Even spreading can be either a predicate (hard requirement) or a priority (soft requirement).
+- Pod Topology Spread Constraints can be either a predicate (hard requirement) or a priority (soft requirement).

 ### Non-Goals

-- Even spreading is NOT calculated on an application basis.
+- Pod Topology Spread Constraints is NOT calculated on an application basis.
 In other words, it's not only applied within replicas of an application, but also applied to replicas of other applications if appropriate.
 - "Max number of pods per topology" is NOT a goal.
-- Scale-down on an application is not guaranteed to achieve even pods spreading in the initial implementation.
+- Scale-down on an application is not guaranteed to achieve desired pods spreading in the initial implementation.

 ## Proposal